MaryamOmar/MaryamOmar/README.md

 ### Hello there 👋

-I'm Maryam, a jack of all trades trying to be a master of one.
+I'm Maryam, A new and aspiring artificial intelligence engineer.

 - 🌱 I’m currently learning data science.
 - :woman_technologist: I'm working on: an object detection model to detect caries in dental bitewings.